 - Payment in full is due upon substantial completion of the contracted work.
 “Substantial completion” means ninety percent or more of the contracted materials have been installed and the project and/or dwelling can be used as intended.
 If payment in full is not made upon substantial completion, Owner acknowledges that there will be no warranties in place for the work performed or the materials provided until Allied receives payment in full.
 Owner agrees to pay interest on all accrued and unpaid amounts at the lesser of eighteen percent per year or the highest nonusurius interest rate allowed by law.

-13. Any change in method of payment after this agreement is signed is considered a change order and is subject to a three percent fee.
+- 13. Any change in method of payment after this agreement is signed is considered a change order and is subject to a three percent fee.

-14. Owner has no right to retain, back-charge or set off against any amounts payable to Allied.
+- 14. Owner has no right to retain, back-charge or set off against any amounts payable to Allied.

-15.No waiver by Allied of any breach of this agreement shall be a waiver of any succeeding breach.
+- 15.No waiver by Allied of any breach of this agreement shall be a waiver of any succeeding breach.